Date: Thursday, March 18, 2021 | Length: 70 minutes

 and Kerry Wilkerson.
 Both are equally at home on the stage individually and together they bring a renewed sense of romance and passion to

-This program will be a limited capacity event to allow for proper social distancing and will be livestreamed on Opera Roanoke’s social media platforms so you can enjoy this concert safely in-person or right from your living room.
+This program will be a limited capacity event to allow for proper social distancing and will be professionally recorded so you can enjoy this concert safely in-person or right from your living room, following the event.
+The recorded concert will be available for free on Opera Roanoke's website and YouTube page.

 “It’s not often that a fortunate operagoer witnesses the birth of a star!” critics hailed for Danielle Talamantes’ recent role début as Violetta in La Traviata.
 This season, Talamantes debuts with VA Opera as Beatrice in Daniel Catán’s Il postino as well as performs Micaëla in Bizet’s Carmen with the Helena Symphony.
 Additional soloist ap